 Air pollution affects everyone differently.
 The AQHI tool has information and advice for people who are at high risk for problems (such as older adults or people with asthma, lung, or heart disease).
 It will tell you how to protect yourself based on the level of the air pollution.
-Learn more about the
+View the

 AQHI and how to use it.

-You can also get local weather alerts about the AQHI and air pollution with the Government of Canada’s mobile weather app
+You can also get local weather alerts about the AQHI and air pollution with the Government of Canada’s Public Weather Alerts website or WeatherCAN app.

 Author: Environmental Public Health, Alberta Health Services